Irreducible factors of Weil representations and TQFT: Abstract

 \section{Abstract}

-We give the decomposition into irreducible factors of the \weil representations of $\ssp$ at arbitrary levels.
-As application, we derive the decomposition of the quantum representations of $SL_2(\mathbb{Z})$ arising in the $SU(2)$ and $SO(3)$ TQFT. \\ Keywords: \weil representations, symplectic group, quantum representations, Topological Quantum Field Theory.
+We give the decomposition into irreducible factors of \weil representations of $\ssp$ at even levels, generalizing the decompositions in \cite{Kl,CNS} at odd levels.
+We then derive the decomposition of the quantum representations of $SL_2(\mathbb{Z})$ arising in the $SU(2)$ and $SO(3)$ TQFTs.
+As application we show that, when the level indexing the TQFT is not a multiple of $4$, the universal construction of \cite{BHMV2} applied to a cobordism category without framed links leads to the same TQFT.